Energy and Natural Resources, Disaster Preparedness

 The extraordinary quality of the physical environment of our region is critical to the quality of life we enjoy.

 It also underpins various sectors of our local economy, particularly our tourism and recreation industries.
 Successful resiliency planning requires that we include our region’s energy and natural resources including awareness of threats and opportunities.
 The droughts and fires we have experienced in recent years highlight the need to use our natural resources in a manner that is sustainable in the long-term and to promote land use and management practices and building codes that minimize the impact of natural disasters.
 Moreover, based on the experience of Sonoma County in combination with the experience of Mendocino, Lake, and Napa Counties, it has become clear over the last several years that natural disasters have become a part of living in this region.
-This fact underscores the need for preparedness, response, and mitigation as ongoing efforts rather than one-off projects.
+This fact underscores the need for response, mitigation and preparedness for fires, floods, and earthquakes, and to address as ongoing efforts rather than one-off projects.

 Minimizing Risk of Fires